ggruff/spark_workshop/README.md

 2. Download the .zip file linked here: https://github.com/stefano-meschiari/spark_workshop/archive/master.zip

-3. Run `run.sh` to start the Docker container.
+3. Run `sh run.sh` from a terminal to start the Docker container.

 4. You should be able to navigate to `localhost:8888` with your browser and see a Jupyter notebook instance.
 The password is `spark`.